 Chateau Teyssier History, Overview

 Chateau Teyssier has a long history in the Bordeaux region.
-In fact, wine has been produced at Chateau Teyssier since the 1700’s.
+In fact, wine has been produced at Chateau Teyssier since the 1700s.
 The estate dates back to at least 1714.
 In fact, during the nineteenth century, Teyssier was the largest wine producer in their sector of the Right Bank.

 At that time of the original purchase, the Bordeaux vineyards consisted of 5.5 hectares in the Vignonet sector of St. Emilion.
 Jonathan Maltus increased the size of the Teyssier vineyard almost ten times.
 Currently, the vineyards of Chateau Teyssier are over 50 fifty hectares in size!

-The vinification vats were changed from traditional, large cement vats to temperature controlled, stainless steel tanks.
+The vinification vats were changed from traditional, large cement vats to temperature-controlled, stainless steel tanks.
 Everything is state of the art at Chateau Teyssier today.
 In 2012, they began using optical sorting machines.

-Serving and Decanting Chateau Teyssier with Wine, Food and Pairing Tips
+Serving and Decanting Chateau Teyssier with Wine, and Food Pairing Tips

-Chateau Teyssier is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Teyssier is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.
+Chateau Teyssier is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Teyssier is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta as well as cheese.